Nicolas019/GSWTest/README.md

   1- Open a terminal and go to the source project directory

-  2- Execute `./mvnw clean test` or `mvn clean test` if you have already installed it
+  2- Execute `./mvnw test` or `mvn test` if you have already installed it